-In keeping with our in vitro data, three weeks after surgery we detected a higher percentage of cells positive for pCREB within the repair tissue of Agrin-treated animals (Fig. 7F-G).
-Dose response experiments using recombinant Agrin revealed that concentrations between 1 and 1000 ng/ml suppressed WNT signaling and activated CREB signaling to a similar extent as COS7-Agrin cell lysates (supplementary figure 6A&B).
-An injection of a collagen gel containing 100 ng/ml rAgrin in osteochondral defects also led to increased Tom+ cells in the repair mesenchyme three weeks after surgery compared to PBS control (Fig 7B-D) as observed with the COS7-Agrin cell lysates.
+In keeping with our in vitro data, three weeks after surgery we detected a higher percentage of cells positive for pCREB within the repair tissue of agrin-treated animals (Fig. 7F and G).
+Dose response experiments using recombinant agrin revealed that concentrations between 1 and 1000 ng/ml suppressed WNT signaling and activated CREB signaling to a similar extent as COS7-AGRIN cell lysates (fig. S6A and B).
+An injection of a collagen gel containing 100 ng/ml rAGRIN into osteochondral defects also led to increased Tom+ cells in the repair mesenchyme three weeks after surgery compared to PBS control (fig. S6, C to E), as observed with the COS7-AGRIN cell lysates.